LGBTQ movements in the United States: Daughters of Bilitis

 The Daughters of Bilitis /bɪˈliːtᵻs/, also called the DOB or the Daughters, were formed in San Francisco, California in 1955 by four lesbian couples, including Phyllis Lyon and Del Martin.
 Martin and Lyon also have the distinction of being the first legally married gay couple in the U.S. at the start of the historic San Francisco 2004 same-sex weddings.
 Their marriage was voided 6 months later by the California Supreme Court.
 The Daughters of Bilitis (DOB), was the first lesbian civil and political rights organization in the United States.
 The organization was conceived as a social alternative to lesbian bars, which were subject to raids and police harassment.
 As the DOB gained members, their focus shifted to providing support to women who were afraid to come out.
 The DOB followed the model of the homophile movement as developed by the Mattachine Society by encouraging its members to assimilate as much as possible into the prevailing heterosexual culture.
-The DOB advertised itself as "A Woman's Organization for the purpose of Promoting the Integration of the Homosexual into Society."
+The DOB advertised itself as "A Woman's Organization for the purpose of Promoting the Integration of the Homosexual into Society".

-When the club realized they weren't allowed to advertise their meetings in the newspaper, Lyon and Martin began to print the group's newsletter, The Ladder, in October 1956.
-It became the first nationally distributed lesbian publication in the U.S. and was distributed to a closely guarded list of subscribers, due to rational fear of exposing.
-Barbara Gittings was editor for The Ladder from 1963 to 1968when she passed her editorship to Barbara Grier, who greatly expanded it until the publication met its end in 1972 due to lack of funding.

 By 1959 there were chapters of the DOB in New York City, Los Angeles, Chicago, and Rhode Island along with the original chapter in San Francisco.
 The group also held conferences every two years from 1960 to 1968.
 As a national organization, the DOB folded in 1970, although some local chapters still continue.
 During its fourteen years, DOB became a tool of education for lesbians, gay men, researchers, and mental health professionals.

-The New York City Police Raid and Religion Within LGBTQ
+New York City police raid and religion within LGBTQ

 Within a year after that, gay people organized resistance movements that lead to the New York City police raid in 1969.
 Around the same time frame, biologists were implementing massive studies on the human sexuality within the United States.
-Each study was found to have "held categories of sexuality and empowered many gay people to fight for social change."
+Each study was found to have "held categories of sexuality and empowered many gay people to fight for social change".
 Said studies are what arose the new "wave of social activism" and what inspired the resistance operation against discriminatory laws.
 During the year of 1972, the expansion of allowance for LGBTQ individuals to continue their faith within public churches was growing.
-Specifically, the acceptance of gays within religious groups and facilities first began within the United Church of Christ.
-Which is what led to other religious facilities following in further actions.
+Specifically, the acceptance of gays within religious groups and facilities first began within the United Church of Christ, which is what led to other religious facilities following in further actions.